Nowadays, photos are taken at almost all events. According to the current GDPR, these photos of the participants are classified as personal data.

 An important note beforehand: I am neither a lawyer nor do I have a legal background.
 For this reason, this text is not a legal advice.
 Nevertheless, I have researched the topic to the best of my knowledge and belief and think that it will provide you with the most important principles.

-The entry into force of the GDPR was a real change for many industries in 2018.
 As an event organizer, you are subject to strict rules regarding the data protection of photos from your events.

 As the person responsible, you have a duty to inform your guests.
 You must therefore inform visitors that photos and videos will be taken at the event.